tehmaspc/puppet-magnum/README.md

   copyright_holder: Example.com LLC
 ```

-## Testing within a Magnum Managed Puppet Module
+## Testing within a puppet-magnum Managed Puppet Module

-Magnum provides the following Puppet testing tools to allow the Puppet module developer a means to test their Puppet code.
+puppet-magnum provides the following Puppet testing tools to allow the Puppet module developer a means to test their Puppet code.
 The tools provided are [puppet-lint](http://puppet-lint.com/), [rspec-puppet](http://rspec-puppet.com/), [serverspec](http://serverspec.org/), and [vagrant](http://vagrantup.com).

-The following will describe what each tool provided does and how it can be used within a Magnum managed Puppet module.
+The following will describe what each tool provided does and how it can be used within a puppet-magnum managed Puppet module.

 ### puppet-lint

 [puppet-lint](http://puppet-lint.com/) allows the Puppet module developer to statically check that the content of their Puppet code conforms to the Puppet style standard.
 It checks for trailing whitespace, indentation and tabs, and many other Puppet style guidelines as listed [here](http://puppet-lint.com/checks/).
 With puppet-lint checking for unconformity, it's a lot easier for a team of Puppet developers to adhere to a general style guideline.

-Magnum sets up the puppet-lint tool in the Puppet module directory and provides the Rake task 'lint' to run puppet-lint against your code, as shown:
+puppet-magnum sets up the puppet-lint tool in the Puppet module directory and provides the Rake task 'lint' to run puppet-lint against your code, as shown:

     % rake lint
       manifests/client.pp - WARNING: class not documented on line 1